wafflerdot/ChiefXD-Art/README.md

   - The bot starts an HTTP server on `PORT` with `/` and `/healthz`; ensure `PORT` is set by the platform (Cloud Run sets `PORT` automatically)
 - Sightengine errors
   - Confirm `SIGHTENGINE_USER` and `SIGHTENGINE_SECRET` are set and valid
+- DB errors
+  - Ensure `PERMS_DSN` is correct and reachable; check logs for table creation and queries

 ## Project Structure
-- `main.go`: bootstrap, env, permissions load, start HTTP server, wire handlers, open session, register commands
+- `main.go`: bootstrap, persistence wiring (DB or JSON), session, handlers, registration, shutdown
 - `http_server.go`: minimal HTTP health server
 - `handlers.go`: slash command handlers
 - `register.go`: command registration
-- `permissions.go`: role whitelist store + JSON persistence
+- `permissions.go`: role allowlist store + DB/JSON persistence
-- `analysis.go`: thresholds, result shaping, advanced category extraction
+- `analysis.go`: thresholds and scoring logic
 - `sightengine.go`: API calls to Sightengine
-- `rich_presence.go`: sets Discord rich presence
+- `rich_presence.go`: Discord rich presence
 - `Dockerfile`: container build

+## Choosing a database
+- PostgreSQL is generally preferred for consistency and richer SQL features
+- MySQL is also supported and may be preferable in environments where MySQL expertise/tooling already exists

 ## Security
+- Use secret managers or Cloud Run secrets for credentials
 - Keep secrets out of version control; use Cloud Run secrets or environment variables
 - If a token has been exposed, rotate it immediately
 ## Licence
 - All rights reserved